amitgoswami1027/udagram-microservices-project/README.md

 13. Debugging Inside The Container docker exec -it feed bash
 14. Pushing the images to dockerhub docker push yourdockerhubname/udacity-restapi-feed
-15.
-### Dockerizing the services (Commands)
-### sudo docker run --rm --publish 8103:8103 -v $HOME/.aws:/root/.aws --env POSTGRESS_HOST=$POSTGRESS_HOST --env POSTGRESS_USERNAME=$POSTGRESS_USERNAME --env POSTGRESS_PASSWORD=$POSTGRESS_PASSWORD --env POSTGRESS_DB=$POSTGRESS_DB --env AWS_REGION=$AWS_REGION --env AWS_PROFILE=$AWS_PROFILE --env AWS_BUCKET=$AWS_BUCKET --env JWT_SECRET=$JWT_SECRET --name feed4 amitgoswami1027/udacity-restapi-feed

 ### Dockerfile
 a text file without any extension that contains all the commands to be executed to generate an image.
-#### FROM
-a Dockerfile must begin with a FROM instruction . initializes a new build stage sets the base image for subsequent instructions
+#### FROM (a Dockerfile must begin with a FROM instruction . initializes a new build stage sets the base image for subsequent instructions)
-#### RUN
-command to create and start containers using the current image commits the results so that the resulting committed image will be used for the next step in the Dockerfile.
+#### RUN (command to create and start containers using the current image commits the results so that the resulting committed image will be used for the next step in the Dockerfile.)
-#### WORKDIR
-creates (if not exists) and set the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile.
+#### WORKDIR (creates (if not exists) and set the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile.)
-#### COPY
-copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>
+#### COPY(copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>)
-#### EXPOSE
-specify the network ports of the container at runtime specify the network protocol that the port listens (TCP is the default)
-NOTE: EXPOSE does not actually publish the port -- it functions more as a documentation tool
+#### EXPOSE (specify the network ports of the container at runtime specify the network protocol that the port listens (TCP is the default) NOTE: EXPOSE does not actually publish the port -- it functions more as a documentation tool
-#### CMD
-provide defaults for an executing container if the defaults do not include an executable, you must specify an ENTRYPOINT
+#### CMD (provide defaults for an executing container if the defaults do not include an executable, you must specify an ENTRYPOINT
-NOTE: there can be only one CMD instruction in a Dockerfile
+NOTE: there can be only one CMD instruction in a Dockerfile)

 # KUBERNETES( K8s)
 Kubernetes (K8s) is an Apache 2.0-licensed open source Container Orchestration tool for effectively managing containerized applications.